 In this new series about Italy, I want to bring you the best information available – and who is better than a local who’s currently living in the city?
 In these articles, you won’t only find the touristy places in the city center, guaranteed!

-Italy as a whole is internationally famous for its cuisine, but Bologna, a city located just one hour by train from Florence and that can be easily added to your north Italy itinerary) has a special “foodie” reputation even by Italian standards.
-Everywhere you turn, you will find shop windows full of handmade pasta, endless pizza options, and every flavor of gelato possible.
+Italy as a whole is internationally famous for its cuisine, but Bologna, a city located just one hour by train from Florence (which can easily be added to your North Italy itinerary) has a special “foodie” reputation even by Italian standards.

-This strong food culture, combined with the fact that a large part of Bologna’s population consists of university students, has created a particularly affordable restaurant scene that allows everyone to enjoy a good meal whatever their budget at one of the many restaurants in Bologna city centre and outside.
+This strong food culture, combined with the fact that a large part of Bologna’s population consists of university students, has created a particularly affordable restaurant scene that allows everyone to enjoy a good meal whatever their budget at one of the many restaurants in Bologna city center and outside.

-This list will get you started on your culinary adventure with examples of traditional Bolognese cuisine, as well as a number of favorite local hangouts that you definitely want to insert in your Bologna itinerary.
+This list will get you started on your culinary adventure with examples of traditional Bolognese cuisine, as well as a number of favorite local hangouts that you definitely want to insert into your Bologna itinerary.

 Food you’ve got to try in Bologna

 A quick note: while pizza, pasta, and gelato can be found in every Italian city, every region will always have its own special spin on each dish as well as local delicacies that are specific to local tradition.
-In Bologna, your visit will never truly be complete unless you get a taste of these basic staples from the region:

 - the world-famous Parmigiano Reggiano (and don’t forget its cousin, Grana Padano)